versun/RSSBox/docs/docs/en/faq.md

 2. Use your browser to access the address if it works
 3. your reader may not be able to access the RSS Translator, check if your RSS Translator is set to open to the public.

-## Error: CSRF Authentication Failure

-If you get a 403 CSRF authentication failure error after logging in, you need to set the environment variable CSRF_TRUSTED_ORIGINS to the domain name or IP address:https://example.com:port,http://example.com:port

 ### IPv6

 It is currently not possible to support both IPv4 and IPv6;